cncf/techdocs/analyses/0012-TUF/analysis.md

 - The documentation repo does not have a contributor guide for new users to get started

-- There isin't any documentation labeled 'Installation guide'.
+- There isn't any documentation labeled 'Installation guide'.
 Instead, installation instructions are part of a larger document labelled [The Update Framework specification](https://theupdateframework.github.io/specification/latest)